WKLH

-WKLH (96.5 FM) is a classic rock-formatted radio station in Milwaukee, Wisconsin.
+WKLH (96.5 FM) is a classic rock-formatted radio station in Milwaukee, Wisconsin, United States.
 The station is owned by Saga Communications, and operates as part of the Milwaukee Radio Group.
 Its studios are located on Milwaukee's West Side, and the transmitter is on the MPTV tower in Shorewood.

 WKLH broadcasts in the digital hybrid HD Radio format.

 History

 Classical (1956–1983)

 The station received its Federal Communications Commission (FCC) license on November 30, 1955.
-They signed on the air as WFMR on June 26, 1956, with a classical music format from the Bayshore Shopping Center in Glendale, with an effective radiated power (ERP) of 24.5 kilowatts and an antenna height of 35 ft above average terrain (HAAT).
+They signed on the air as WFMR on June 26, 1956, with a classical music format from the Bayshore shopping center in Glendale, with an effective radiated power (ERP) of 24.5 kilowatts and an antenna height of 35 ft above average terrain (HAAT).
 They began broadcasting in stereo in 1962.
 In June 1969, it boosted its power to 40 kW, becoming the most powerful FM station in Milwaukee at that time.
 They got another power upgrade in July 1974, this time to 50 kW.